-Because of the near ubiquitous comparison between reappraisal and distraction selection in the extant regulation literature (Heiy & Cheavens, 2014), in Experiment 1 we aimed to replicate this effect by having untrained participants navigate a haunted house and report their undirected emotional and regulatory behaviors in a surprise recall task immediately after and one week after exposure, which granted high levels of fidelity in capturing the subjective participant emotion and experience.
-Surprisingly, we did not find an association between intensity and strategy usage.
-Important covariates including cognitive resources, regulation tendencies, and emotional goals were captured and adjusted for in these statistical models, but still failed to generate significant associations.
-This surprising finding motivated Experiment 2, which aimed to determine whether participants exposed to similar experiences as the haunted house but in a less overwhelming, lower-intensity context would more often select distraction in response to high intensity events and reappraisal in response to low intensity events.
-We did observe the canonical association between emotional intensity and regulatory strategy selection with this design.
+Because of the near ubiquitous comparisons made in the selection of reappraisal and distraction in the extant regulation literature (Heiy & Cheavens, 2014), in Experiment 1 we aimed to replicate this effect by having untrained participants navigate a haunted house and report their undirected emotional and regulatory behaviors in a surprise recall task immediately after and one week after exposure, which granted high levels of fidelity in capturing the subjective participant emotion and experience.
+Additionally, we anticipated that participants experiencing high cognitive load as a result of exposure would more often use distraction, in line with the ER selection, optimization, and compensation hypothesis.
+Surprisingly, we did not find that intensity or cognitive load predicted strategy usage.
+To minimize bias, we then used a multiverse approach, systematically expanding or constraining our data inclusion criteria and adjusting for important covariates such as regulation tendencies and emotional goals, in an effort to identify conditions in which the relationship between affective intensity and strategy usage might emerge as statistically significant.
+We again failed to find an association.
+This surprising finding motivated Experiment 2, which aimed to determine whether participants exposed to similar experiences as the haunted house but in a less overwhelming, lower-intensity context would more often forecast selecting distraction in response to high intensity events and reappraisal in response to low intensity events.
+We did observe the canonical association between emotional intensity and regulatory strategy selection with this design, however, the degree to which forecasting and experiencing emotion regulation are comparable remained a question.
+Study 3 tasked untrained participants with watching videos of varying negative intensity and subsequently either reporting the regulatory strategies that they used (experiencing) or the strategies that they predict might be used (forecasting) to downregulate their negative emotions.
+For both forecasters and experiencers, increasing self-reported affective intensity predicted a greater likelihood of using distraction.
+However, forecasters were less likely than regulators to use reappraisal at low intensities.
+Forecaster were more likely to forecast regulating at all than experiencers were likely to have regulated at all.

 EXPERIMENT 1 METHODS